karussell/graphhopper-traffic-data-integration/Readme.md

 # GraphHopper Traffic Data Integration

-Once you have traffic data you ask: how to integrate this for the routing in GraphHopper?

-This project allows you to influence the routing over HTTP via posting a JSON.
+This project allows you to influence the routing via posting a JSON over HTTP.
+The simplest use case is to post data with traffic information like the speed of the vehicles.
+The nice thing is that the routing will change immediately after posting the data, i.e. in real time.

-It will influence routing in real time.
-To enable the speed mode (prepare.chWeighting=fastest) you'll have to prepare the data again after new data arrived which will take roughly 9 minutes for Germany.
+When using the speed mode (prepare.chWeighting=fastest) real time is not possible for large areas as you'll have to prepare the data again after new data arrived which will take roughly 9 minutes for Germany.
+So only near-real-time.

 # Start

 Start the server for your area:

  * ./td.sh datasource=your-osm-file.pbf
- * visit localhost:8989 to try routing
+ * visit http://localhost:8989 to try routing in our UI

 Now feed some data and try routing again: